 What educational assessment procedures are carried out and who is involved?

 Additional support is provided for children and learners with SEN based on an assessment of their personal needs carried out by a personal development support team.
-The team is formed where the child or learner is taught – be it in a kindergarten or school.
+The team is formed where the child or learner is taught – whether in a kindergarten or school.
 The type and forms of education, as well as the particular activities for additional support for personal development, are defined with a plan of support for the child or learner.
 This plan also defines the classes for resource support.
 Additional support for personal development is provided by kindergartens, schools, personal development support centres and specialised service units.
 The additional support for personal development includes:

 • working with a child or learner on a particular case;